Prospective Transfer Students (students interested in applying to Cal Poly)

 If you have taken any college-level classes since the summer beyond your high school graduation, you are considered a transfer student.
 Applicants applying as a transfer student should be a college junior with 60 or more transferable semester units or 90 quarter units by the time of transfer.
+Cal Poly only accepts transfer applications in fall for the following fall quarter.

 Helpful sites to check out are:

-- Transfer Applicants Page
+- Applicants Page

-- Prospective transfer students considering applying to Cal Poly should use the Cal Poly transfer selection criteria for guidance on which college courses to take to be competitive for the major they apply.
+- Selection Criteria - Prospective transfer students considering applying to Cal Poly should use the Cal Poly transfer selection criteria for guidance on which college courses to take to be competitive for the major they apply.

 - Transfer Credit Evaluations